philzook58/egraphs2024-talk/README.md

 - Union Finds are Atomic Ground Completion
 - E-Graphs are Ground Completion
 - Ground Superposition is a contextual E-graph
-- Lambda superposition holds clues for Lambda e-graphs
+- Lambda superposition holds clues / is a lambda e-graph

 Twee, Vampire, E-prover, and Zipperposition are capable of doing the same thing as egg if they supported the right interfaces.